Guidance

 Sport and physical activity are viewed by tamariki and rangatahi as being an important way to develop social networks.
 Engagement and achievement in play, recreation, and community activities is another important facet of overall engagement and achievement in education.

-For tamariki Māori participation can help them build their connections with others.
+For tamariki and rangatahi Māori participation can help them build their connections with others.
 This is consistent with the principles of mana tamaiti, whakapapa, and whakawhanaungatanga, which aligns with the whakamana te tamaiti practice standard.
-Play and recreation can be a safe and fun way for te tamaiti to grow their knowledge of their whakapapa connections, build comfort with te reo and understand underlying values and traditions of their whānau, hapū, iwi and marae through things like kapa haka and waka ama.
+Play and recreation can be a safe and fun way for te tamaiti or rangatahi to grow their knowledge of their whakapapa connections, build comfort with te reo and understand underlying values and traditions of their whānau, hapū, iwi and marae through things like kapa haka and waka ama.

 Whakamana te tamaiti: Practice empowering tamariki Māori